#level/intermediate

 page

 Every page in your space is available via the page tag.
-You can attach additional tags to a page, by either specifying them in the tags attribute Frontmatter, or by putting additional Tags in a stand alone paragraph with no other (textual) content in them, e.g.:
+You can attach additional tags to a page, by either specifying them in the tags attribute Frontmatter, or by putting additional Tags in a stand alone paragraph with no other (textual) content in them, for instance check the very first line of this page that says #level/intermediate.

 In addition to ref and tags, the page tag defines a bunch of additional attributes as can be seen in this example query: